dka23/gitlab-github-proxy/README.md

 1. The address of glghproxy on your network MUST be DNS resolvable AND routable from BOTH a) JIRA server, and b) end-user browsers.

+2. If you want to access not only the repositories of the configured user but all repositories the user has access to, you need to set the property -DtreatOrgaAsOwner=true, either in Tomcat's CATALINA_OPTS or on the commandline.
+This will
+   encode the full path to the repository into the repository name so that JIRA can display it.
+This even supports Gitlab's subgroups, that are not supported via the GitHub API.

 ## Setup

 ### Step 1.
 Launch glghproxy using Maven and Spring boot from CLI